Metanome/mic-controlx/README.md

 - **Quick Toggle**: Press your configured hotkey (default: F11) to permanently toggle mute/unmute
 - **Push-to-Talk**: Hold your configured hotkey for temporary mute/unmute - releases back to original state when you let go
 - **Settings**: Right-click the tray icon or click the Settings button in the main window
+- **Updates**: Check for updates manually using the update button in the main window or let the app auto-check on startup
 - **Exit**: Right-click tray icon → Exit, or close the main window

 ### Push-to-Talk Feature